puschie286/fritzbox-bridge/README.md

     * measurements have a delay ( max.
 15min )
     * sending commands can take up to 15min to take effect
     * temperature sensor has higher resolution internal
+* DECT 400/440
+    * buttons are visible on device despite not manual trigger able
+    * wrong trigger cards may be displayed after adding ( restart of app should fix that )
+    * trigger delay depends on polling interval ( can be changed in app setting )